camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 * create an [incident](https://docs.camunda.org/manual/latest/user-guide/process-engine/incidents/) (information from the REST call lead to a fail and create an incident in the workflow engine, which require an administrator to solve)

 ### Java Delegate
 A Java Delegate is called during the execution and needs to implement the JavaDelegate interface.
 In this setup the Java Class is deployed to the Camunda Engine.

 :file_folder: Note:
-The explaination divides the code in different pieces to outline the different concepts.
+The explanation divides the code in different pieces to outline the different concepts.
 The full class can be found within the project (Make-Rest-Calls-From-Camunda-Example/CamundaApllication/src/main/java/com/example/workflow/FindGitHubRepo.java)

 The first part of the class gets the process variables "repoOwner" and "repoName".
 Those are used to perform the REST call within the Java Code:
 ```java
 @Named
 public class FindGitHubRepo implements JavaDelegate {